-In 1996, stock options were granted to approximately 530 employees, including executive officers, pursuant to the Company's employee stock option plans.
-The Committee, which was composed solely of "disinterested persons" prior to August 15, 1996 and since that date has been composed solely of "Non-Employee Directors", each as defined in accordance with Rule 16b-3 of the rules and regulations of the Securities and Exchange Commission, granted individual options to executive officers in order to provide an incentive to motivate and retain those individuals who are important to the Company's future success.
+In 1997, stock options were granted to approximately 560 employees, including executive officers, pursuant to the Company's employee stock option plans.
+The Committee, which was composed solely of "Non-Employee Directors", as defined in accordance with Rule 16b-3 of the rules and regulations of the

+Securities and Exchange Commission, granted individual options to executive officers in order to provide an incentive to motivate and retain those individuals who are important to the Company's future success.
 Stock options are designed to align the interests of executives with those of shareholders, since the executives can only benefit from the options if there is price appreciation in the Common Stock after the date of grant.
-All stock options granted in 1996 were non-gualified, had an exercise price egual to the fair market value of the Common Stock on the date of grant and vest over three years.
-The amount of stock options previously awarded and outstanding for each executive officer is reviewed by the Committee but is not considered a critical factor in determining the size of any executive stock option award in any year.
+All stock options granted in February 1997 were non-qualified, had an exercise price equal to the fair market value of the Common Stock on the date of grant and vest over three years.
+The options granted in September 1997 were granted to twelve senior executives, including all those named in the summary compensation table below, pursuant to the Company's long term incentive program established in 1993.
+Pursuant to the program, which is designed to supplement the Company's regular stock option program, non-qualified options are granted every other year to key executives at 110% of market value on date of grant, vesting over five years.
+Under the program, value is provided to the executive only if share appreciation exceeds the premium.
+The amount of stock options previously awarded and outstanding for each executive officer is reviewed by the Committee but is not considered a critical factor in determining the size of any executive stock options award in any year.
 Options granted were allocated on the basis of individual compensation level, responsibility and performance.

-1996 COMPENSATION OF THE CHIEF EXECUTIVE OFFICER
+1997 COMPENSATION OF THE CHIEF EXECUTIVE OFFICER